creatern/NoteBook/Books/数据库/SQL/Oracle.md

  p_percent NUMBER
 )
 is
-  TYPE idlist_type is TABLE OF NUMBER
+  TYPE idlist_type is table OF NUMBER
     INDEX BY PLS_INTEGER;

   v_emp_id idlist_type;